PennyLaneAI/pennylane/doc/code/qml_debugging.rst

 Controlling Code Execution in the Debugging Context
 ---------------------------------------------------

-The PennyLane Debugger (pldb) is built from the native python debugger (pdb), as such it shares a similar interface.
+The Pennylane Debugger (PLDB) is built from the native python debugger (Pdb), as such it shares a similar interface.
 We can interact with the debugger using the builtin commands: ``list``, ``longlist``, ``next``, ``continue``, and ``quit``.
 Any variables defined in the scope of the quantum function can also be accessed from the